Skip to main content

 danger

-v2025-1.0.0 REQUIRES the following methods from the QuestNav vendor dependency to be called periodically.
-Without this, the system will not function correctly.
+The QuestNav vendor dependency REQUIRES the following method to be called periodically.
+Without this, the system will not function correctly (command responses will not be processed and event callbacks will not fire).

 e.g. QuestNavSubsystem.java